Chwiggy/BA-Thesis/README.md

 It is part of a larger thesis project with a not-yet-started write-up [here](https://github.com/Chwiggy/thesis_bachelor)

 ## Installation
 Clone this repository.
+Move into the folder
-To run the application you might want to change the config parameters in `config.ini` And run
+And run
 ```
 docker build -t thesis .